 Forest Management Certification

 Interfor has achieved the internationally recognized Sustainable Forestry Initiative ("SFI") forest management certification for all of our woodlands operations.
-In addition, certain areas in Ontario and Quebec are certified by the Forest Stewardship Council ("FSC").
-Independent third-party certification audits are conducted annually by KPMG Performance Registrar Inc in B.C. and SAI Global in Eastern Canada.
+Independent third-party certification audits are conducted annually by Intertek for all Canadian Operations.

 Chain of Custody and Responsible Purchasing